-Turbidity is to be measured during the in-water construction activities.
-Monitoring points are initially to be approximately 500 ft up current and down current from the construction activities.
+Monitoring points will be approximately 500 ft up current and down current from the construction activities.
 Exact locations will be determined in the field.
 Other factors determining exact position for the monitoring are safety of the crew, wave, wind, weather conditions, and other maritime traffic.
-The location of the measurement will be recorded in latitude and longitude using DGPS instrumentation.
-The water quality turbidity goal will be set at 50 NTU above background.
 Operational controls/BMPs will be considered successful if turbidity at the 500-ft distance from the dredging or in-water activity is less than or equal to 50 NTU above background measurements.